-After many hours of painstaking – but fun – research, we’ve tracked down the top ten Best of the Best electric mountain bikes to be found on the planet.
+After many hours of painstaking – but fun – research, we’ve tracked down ten of our favorite electric mountain bikes to be found on the planet.
 We’ll take you through these in a moment, but before that, we’ll cover some of the main factors to consider when picking one of these awesome machines.

 There’s been a big shift in the mountain biker community recently towards electric mountain bikes (eMTBs).
 Until a few years ago, they used to be rather frowned-upon and it wasn’t uncommon for riders to hear cries of “Cheat!” as they pedaled along the trails on their ebikes.
 Thankfully, things have changed for the better as MTBers have realised what a difference they can make to their riding.